-Full scope AIFMs authorised in their EEA home State may exercise passport rights for management and marketing in Luxembourg in relation to EU AIFs pursuant to the Luxembourg law implementing the AIFMD.
-Regardless of whether an existing management and/or marketing passport under the UCITS directive is held, EEA AIFMs are required to make a separate notification to their home State competent authority when they intend to manage or market an EEA AIF on a passported basis in Luxembourg.
-The home State competent authority will send the passport notification and the certificate to the CSSF if the EEA AIFM intends to distribute to investors, Luxembourg AIFs, or EEA AIFs within Luxembourg.
+AIFMs authorised in their EEA home State may exercise passport rights for management and marketing of EEA AIFs to professional investors in Luxembourg.
+Regardless of whether an existing management and / or marketing passport under the UCITS directive is held, EEA AIFMs are required to make a separate notification to their home State competent authority when they intend to manage or market an EEA AIF on a passported basis in Luxembourg.
+The home State competent authority will send the passport notification and the certificate set out under Article 32.3 of the AIFM Directive to the CSSF if the EEA AIFM intends to distribute EEA AIFs to professional investors in Luxembourg.
 The EEA AIFM can commence its distribution activities in Luxembourg from the date of notification by the home State competent authority to the CSSF.
-The passport is valid only for the marketing of EU AIF to professional investors in Luxembourg.
+The passport is valid only for the marketing of EU AIFs to professional investors in Luxembourg.
 Currently no EU passport exists for the marketing of AIFs to retail investors.
-In its regulation no. 15/03 of 26 November 2015, the CSSF has set forth the conditions pursuant to which AIF can be marketed to retail investors.
+In its Regulation no. 15 / 03 of 26 November 2015, the CSSF has set forth the conditions pursuant to which non-Luxembourg AIFs can be marketed to retail investors in Luxembourg.
 Any such marketing is subject to the prior authorisation of the CSSF.
-To be eligible for an authorisation the AIF must comply with a specific risk spreading policy and determine at least once per month the issue and redemption price.
+To be eligible for authorisation, the AIF must comply with a specific risk spreading policy and determine at least once per month the issue and redemption price.
 The AIF must further appoint a credit institution in Luxembourg to act as paying agent.
 Additional marketing rules, including compliance with the consumer code, apply.
 2. Third country AIFMs Non-EU AIFMs must notify the CSSF prior to any marketing activities in Luxembourg.
-Currently, AIFMs based in Non-EEA (third country) jurisdictions wishing to market AIFs in Luxembourg are required to conduct distribution on a private placement basis and to observe the financial promotion rules.
-In the absence of a marketing passport currently available to third country AIFMs, both (i) EU Member State private placement rules and (ii) AIFM marketing passport rules still co-exist for a 3-year transitional period (2015-2018) with a view to entirely replacing the current private placement regime.
-Upon the availability of the marketing passport, AIFMs based in Non-EEA (third country) jurisdictions wishing to market AIFs in Luxembourg will be able to either: - conduct distribution on a private placement basis and comply with the financial promotion rules; or - market AIFs under the marketing passport rules, subject to the prior authorisation of the CSSF (i.e. supervisory authority when Luxembourg is the Member State of reference).
-The CSSF proceeds on a case by case analysis for AIFMs based in Non-EEA jurisdictions (there is no official list of equivalent countries).
-A list of the cooperation agreements signed by the CSSF with Non-EU and Non-EEA authorities has, however, been published 1.
-3. Fees The CSSF will charge an initial fee for the marketing of EEA AIFs in Luxembourg of EUR 2,650 and EUR 5,000 for single compartment and multiple compartment AIFs respectively.
+Currently, AIFMs based in Non-EEA (third country) jurisdictions wishing to market EEA AIFs to professional investors in Luxembourg are required to conduct distribution on a private placement basis and to comply with the following requirements: - the Non-EU AIFM must comply (i) with the relevant requirements on the annual report of AIF (Article 22 of the AIFM Directive), disclosure to investors (Article 23 of the AIFM Directive) and reporting obligations to competent authorities (Article 24 of the AIFM Directive), as well as, where relevant, the provisions on the acquisition of control (Articles 26 to 30 of the AIFM Directive) and (ii) with Section XIII (Guidelines on disclosure) of ESMA's guidelines on sound remuneration policies under the AIFM Directive and (iii) the Luxembourg consumer code: - there are appropriate cooperation arrangements to ensure efficient exchange of information for systemic risk oversight between the competent authorities of the Member States where the AIFs are marketed, the EEA AIF Member State and the supervisory authority of the Non-EEA AIFM.
+3. Fees The CSSF will charge a lump sum fee for the marketing of EEA AIFs in Luxembourg of EUR 2,650 for a stand-alone AIF and of EUR 5,000 for an AIF with compartments.
 The same fee will thereafter be charged on an annual basis.
-The CSSF does not charge an application fee for AIFM passport notification. http://www.cssf.lu/fileadmin/files/AIFM/FAQ\AIFMD.pdf
+The CSSF does not charge an application fee for a AIFM passport notification.